Father’s Day Gift Edit

 For the summer wedding dad.
 When you’re a dad with adult kids, the summer weddings come thick and fast.
 Many a dad struggles with the summer wedding.
 They wear their best (and only) suit, they’re too hot within minutes, they can’t take their jacket off because they’re already sweating buckets, they drink pints to cool themselves down, they get carried away when Bryan Adams comes on at the reception disco, their blood is now 95% Peroni because of the sweating and dehydration, they decide to join your mum in belting out the Grease Megamix, they pass out on the hotel foyer couch.

 Save your dad.
-Get him our Natural Linen Suit.
+Get him our Forest Linen Suit.
 For god’s sake.

 The Holiday Dad